danielpersia/danielpersia.github.io/_pages/welcome.md

 ![](/images/Persia.jpeg)

-I'm a trilingual writer, storyteller and translator.
+I'm a trilingual writer, translator, and storyteller.

 I spend my time thinking about how emotional intelligence, empathy, and intercultural communication can redefine teambuilding and team success in both the public and private sectors.